| Written by Mark Buzinkay

 Read on to learn more about the challenges of digital transformation for manufacturing.

 Making the transition to Industry 4.0 is not without its challenges (see brownfield operations).
 One of the most significant aspects to consider is the legacy process.
-Legacy processes are the practices and procedures of an organization that have been in place for a long period of time and which may be difficult to change.
+Legacy processes are an organization's practices and procedures that have been in place for a long period of time and may be difficult to change.
 These processes are often entrenched in an organization’s culture and can be difficult to challenge.

 This means that transitioning to an Industry 4.0 model can be challenging, as legacy processes may need to be completely overhauled or integrated into the new approach.
 This can be costly and time-consuming.
 In addition, it may require the organization to invest in new technology or training and to re-think existing procedures.
 This can be difficult to do quickly and may require the organization to compromise between retaining legacy processes and moving to Industry 4.0 (read more about the future factory).

-While it may be tempting to create a completely new software tool in parallel with an outdated IT system, it's important to consider the potential risks.
-While this approach allows you to focus on new features and eliminate technological debt, the reality is that any new software must be deployed within 12 months of specification at the latest.
+While creating a completely new software tool in parallel with an outdated IT system may be tempting, it's important to consider the potential risks.
+While this approach allows you to focus on new features and eliminate technological debt, any new software must be deployed within 12 months of specification at the latest.
 If this timeline is not met, the new software could become outdated before it's even deployed.

 This is especially true for large, complex legacy IT systems, which may not be easily replaced within a year.
 It's important to carefully weigh the benefits and risks before embarking on a full rebuild.

-This approach makes you somehow independent of replacing a complete legacy system at once and within the 12 month window.
-The basic idea is to create smaller pieces of the legacy system and to replace them one by one.
+This approach makes you somehow independent of replacing a complete legacy system at once and within the 12-month window.
+The basic idea is to create smaller pieces of the legacy system and replace them individually.

-One logic way to do it is to follow the substructure within the legacy system's code.
+One logical way to do it is to follow the substructure within the legacy system's code.
 Following these "lines", it is often possible to clean up the inter-tangled parts and obtain clear communication of the separated units through defined interfaces.
-Once you have established them, it is possible to replace every independent piece of code with new technology that communicates through these new interfaces.
+Once you have established them, replacing every independent piece of code with new technology that communicates through these new interfaces is possible.

 Sometimes, you have already defined a new system which offers an interface to the old legacy system.
 Then, you can reduce the complexity of your legacy system by replacing some of the old with the new.
 This way, the new software will gain ownership of the replaced functionality and reduce the complexity of the legacy system.